hsnlab/SAC/README.md

-# serverless_application_composition
+# Serverless Application Composition

-Composing deployment structures of a serverless application by partitioning the nodes of the service tree
+Composing deployment structures of a serverless application by partitioning the nodes of the service tree into disjoint block representing the application's deployment artifacts.